UpSumTech/workstation/README.md

     make build HOST_IP=<172.20.20.10> DEBUG=on GIT_USER="<git user name with no spaces>" GIT_EMAIL="<git user email>" # This just does a dry run of your build target with ansible.
     ```

+### Post setup steps if on a local Ubuntu box

+1. Manual interactive steps on the GUI to setup the solarized theme

     Post setup for the solarized color theme setup on ubuntu gnome term follow
     [gnome-terminal-colors-solarized]: https://github.com/Anthony25/gnome-terminal-colors-solarized
     This installs the solarized color pallete in gnome terminal.
 You still need to navigate to
     Terminal > Preferences > Profiles > Unnamed/<Your profile name> > Edit > colors > Built in color schemes
     and choose Solarized as the color theme.

+2. Manual interactive steps on the CLI to setup pass on Linux

+    ```shell
+    gpg --gen-key # This generates the key for the encryption gpg init sumanmukherjee03@gmail.com # This initiates the password store pass ls # To list the passwords
+    ```

+    You can always use the help menu for more info on pass